uniprot/enzymeportal/enzyme-portal/LiteratureService/README.md

 # LiteratureService

-Rest client for the Europe PMC service for the enzyme portal.
+Rest client for the Europe PMC service for the [Enzyme Portal Website](https://www.ebi.ac.uk/enzymeportal/).

 ## Built With